look997/let-svelte-signals/README.md

 The second case is possible but [redundant](#reactive-const-object) in Svelte 5.

-So the statement can be considered true: "We would never use Run, in any other way than we use reactive let $:".
+So the statement can be considered true: "We would never use Runes, in any other way than we use reactive let $:".

 ## We never use let, which would not be reactive